thekillertoaster/MC-Home-Control/README.md

 	1. In your minecraft session, place down a computer (computercraft) and type in the following commands:

-	2. pastebin get <pastebin code> startup
+	2. 'pastebin get <pastebin code> startup'

-	3. edit startup
+	3. 'edit startup'

 	4. Go through and configure the program with your webserver.